papayakaja/turtles/README.md

 ```

 Data:
-Please download the .csv files containing the data as provided by Zindi and put them into the subfolder data/
+Please download the .csv files containing the data as provided by Zindi, unzip them and put them into the subfolder data/

 ## Usage